openandroidinstaller-dev/openandroidinstaller/README.md

 ### How to contribute your own installation configurations

 If you want to use the tool for a non-supported smartphone, the fastest way is to adapt an [existing config file](https://github.com/openandroidinstaller-dev/openandroidinstaller/tree/main/openandroidinstaller/assets/configs).
-The file should be named after the `device code` of your device.
-This is in general the output by `adb shell getprop | grep ro.product.device` when the devices is connected to the computer.
+The file should be named after the official `device code` of the device.
+Add the code output by `adb shell getprop | grep ro.product.device` (when the devices is connected to the computer) as well as the official device code to the `supported_device_codes` list in the config.
 You can also get the device code by connecting the device to the computer and run OpenAndroidInstaller to detect the device.

 **To test your config file with the executable** without using the developer setup, place it in the same directory as the executable.
 There it will be detected by name.
 After you created a config file and it works fine, you can open a pull request to make the file available to other users.
 Please also add the device to the supported devices table above.